-If the delay in the watercourse also includes a damping of the peaks then part of the delay is considered as translation, while some of the delay lies in damping.
-The translation is calculated first and then the flow goes through a linear box that creates damping.
-The parameter damp indicates how much of the delay that will occur in the attenuation box, and translation time is reduced accordingly.
+If the delay in the watercourse also includes a damping of the peaks then only part of the delay is considered as translation, while the rest of the delay lies in damping.
+The translation is calculated first and then the flow goes through a linear box that creates attenuation.
+The parameter damp indicates how much of the delay that will occur in the attenuation box (or damping box), and translation time is reduced accordingly.
 Otherwise the translation is calculated in the same manner as above.

-$$total time = \frac{rivlen}{rivvel \ 8.64 \ 10^4}$$
+$$total time = \frac{rivlen}{rivvel \times 8.64 \cdot 10^4}$$

-$$transtime = \left(1-damp\right) \times total time$$
+$$transtime = (1-damp) \times total time$$

-The result from the translation (transq and transc) goes into the damping box.
-Translation flow is added to the suppression box, which is assumed to be completely mixed.
-The delay time in the attenuation box (kt) is translated to a corresponding recession coefficient (riverrc).
-The recession coefficient used to calculate the outflow from the box (dampq) is a function of volume in the box (riverbox).
+The result from the translation of water (transq and transc) flows into the attenuation box, which is assumed to be completely mixed.
+The delay time in the box (kt) is recalculated to a corresponding recession coefficient (riverrc).
+The recession coefficient (riverrc) used to calculate the outflow from the box (dampq) is a function of volume in the box (riverbox).